 - 13. If your browser displays a security message and does not let you proceed, do one of the following, depending on the browser that you are using: - Google Chrome.
 If Google Chrome displays a Your connection is not private message, click the ADVANCED link.
 Then, click the Proceed to x.x.x.x (unsafe) link, in which x.x.x.x represents the IP address of the switch. - Apple Safari.
 If Apple Safari displays a This connection is not private message, click the Show Details button.
 Then, click the visit this website link.
 If a warning pop-up window opens, click the Visit Website button.
 If another pop-up window opens to let you confirm changes to your certificate trust settings, enter your Mac user name and password and click the Update Setting button. - Mozilla Firefox.
 If Mozilla Firefox displays a Your connection is not secure message, click the ADVANCED button.
 Then, click the Add Exception button.
 In the pop-up window that opens, click the Confirm Security Exception button. - Microsoft Internet Explorer.
-If Microsoft Internet Explorer displays a There is a problem with this website's security certificate message, click the Continue to this website (not recommended). - Microsoft Edge.
+If Microsoft Internet Explorer displays a There is a problem with this website's security certificate message, click the Continue to this website (not recommended).

+Microsoft Edge.
 If Microsoft Edge displays a There is a problem with this website's security certificate message or a similar warning, select Details > Go on to the webpage.

-Note: For information about installing a security certificate, see Use an HTTP session to download and install an SSL security certificate file on the switch on page 395.
+Note: For information about installing a security certificate, see Use an HTTP session to download and install an SSL security certificate file on the switch on page 404.

-- 14. Enter the registration key. - 15.
-Click the Submit button. - 16.
-If the Change Default Password page displays, enter and confirm a new local device password, and click the Submit button. - The System Information page displays.
-You can now configure the switch. - 17.
-After you complete the configuration of the switch, reconfigure the computer that you used for this process to its original TCP/IP settings.
+- 14. Click the Enter registration key link in the lower left square and follow the directions onscreen to enter the registration key. - 15.
+If the Change Default Password page displays, enter and confirm a new local device password, and click the Submit button.

+The System Information page displays.
+You can now configure the switch.

+16. After you complete the configuration of the switch, reconfigure the computer that you used for this process to its original TCP/IP settings.